Design SoftwareDesign ToolsPhotography

 Let's take a look at some of the most essential features that set Photoshop apart:

-- Vast toolset – Far too many unique tools like Content-Aware Fill, Puppet Warp, Camera Raw, etc., to list here!
+• Vast toolset – There are far too many unique tools, like Content-Aware Fill, Puppet Warp, Camera Raw, etc., to list here!

-- Vector capabilities – Create and manipulate vector graphics and text in addition to raster images.
+• Vector capabilities – Create and manipulate vector graphics, text, and raster images.

 This deep toolbox provides seemingly endless options for photographers, designers and artists to create and edit at the highest level.